-- 1. To receive and adopt the Audited Financial Statements for the year ended 31 December 2011 together with the Reports of the Directors and the Auditors thereon (Resolution 1). - 2.
-To declare a first and final dividend of 0.6 cent per ordinary share for the year ended 31 December 2011 (Resolution 2). - 3.
-To re-elect Mr Alphonsus Chia Chung Mun as a Director retiring under Article 94 of the Articles of Association of the Company (Resolution 3). - 4.
-To re-elect Mr Albert Teo Hock Chuan as a Director retiring under Article 87 of the Articles of Association of the Company (Resolution 4). - 5.
-To re-elect Mr Richard Khoo Boo Yeong as a Director retiring under Article 87 of the Articles of Association of the Company (Resolution 5). - Mr Richard Khoo Boo Yeong will, upon re-election as Director of the Company, remain a member of the Audit Committee and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the Singapore Exchange Securities Trading Limited.
-He will also remain as Chairman of the Nominating Committee and Remuneration Committee. - 6.
-To approve payment of Directors' Fees of \$126,500 for the year ended 31 December 2011 (2010: \$102,000) (Resolution 6). - 7.
-To re-appoint Messrs Baker Tilly TFW LLP as Auditors of the Company and to authorise the Directors to fix their remuneration (Resolution 7). - 8.
+- 1. To receive and adopt the Audited Financial Statements for the year ended 31 December 2012 together with the Reports of the Directors and the Auditors thereon (Resolution 1). - 2.
+To declare a first and final dividend of 0.6 cent per ordinary share for the year ended 31 December 2012 (Resolution 2). - 3.
+To re-elect Mr Chang Meng Teng as a Director retiring under Article 87 of the Articles of Association of the Company (Resolution 3). - Mr Chang Meng Teng will, upon re-election as Director of the Company, remain as Chairman of the Audit Committee and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the Singapore Exchange Securities Trading Limited.
+He will also remain as member of both the Remuneration Committee and Nominating Committee. - 4.
+To re-elect Ms Susan Teo Geok Tin as a Director retiring under Article 87 of the Articles of Association of the Company (Resolution 4). - 5.
+To approve payment of Directors' Fees of \$140,700 for the year ended 31 December 2012 (2011: \$126,500) (Resolution 5). - 6.
+To re-appoint Messrs Baker Tilly TFW LLP as Auditors of the Company and to authorise the Directors to fix their remuneration (Resolution 6). - 7.
 To transact any other business that may be transacted at an Annual General Meeting.